SummaryRead the full fact sheet

 - short term bed rest – may be required when the pain is especially bad

-- rest – using crutches or a wheelchair for a period of time up to one year
+- rest – your doctor may advise rest using crutches, a walker or a wheelchair for a period of time

-- surgery – required by some children to treat the deformed femoral head and fit it snugly within the hip socket.
+- surgery –some children require surgery to treat the deformed femoral head so that it fits snugly within the hip socket.

 Long-term outlook for Perthes' disease